dharaa8577/IT-Essentials/README.md

-Finished Linux commands
-Finished Version control
-Finished SDLC
-Finished Testing
-Finished Database
 planning to work on          next

+Software's for Development
+ Linux Commands
+ SDLC
+ Version Control
+ Testing
+ Database